usask-aws/cf-ec2-alb-testprod-al2023/README.md

   environment down for good, manually delete them afterwards via **EC2 → Volumes** once you've confirmed you no longer need the data (or snapshot them first if you might).

+## Deploying real application code: pair this with the CodeBuild template

+This template only gets you a placeholder app (see **Before uploading** above) — it has no way to build or deploy your actual application code by itself.
+For that, deploy `Usask_CodeBuild_EC2_Deploy_cloudformation_template.yaml` as a **separate, follow-up stack** once these `test`/`prod` instances exist.

+That template provisions a CodeBuild project that pulls your app's source from GitHub, builds it (via the app repo's own `buildspec.yml`), uploads the build artifact to an S3 bucket, and deploys it onto these already-running instances via SSM Run Command — targeting them by the `Environment` tag this template already sets (`test`/`prod`) on `TestEC2Instance`/ `ProdEC2Instance`.
+In practice that means: deploy this template once, then deploy the CodeBuild template **twice** — once with `Environment: test`, once with `Environment: prod` — pointing both at the same GitHub repo, to get an automatic build-and-deploy pipeline for each instance created here.

+See `Usask_CodeBuild_EC2_Deploy_cloudformation_template.README.md` for full setup steps, prerequisites (a GitHub PAT in Secrets Manager, an existing S3 bucket), and the account/region-level constraints that apply when deploying it more than once (e.g. `CreateGitHubSourceCredential`).